-What's it all about?
-Create for YOUR COMMUNITY
+What is it all about?
+Create for your community

-In this subject you will work collaboratively in groups to help solve a PDT problem in our school community.
-For example, the library might need a book stand, a lamp or chess board; a charity or community group might need a product to assist community members; or a new outdoor piece of furniture or game for the school yard.
-In your group you will then write a design brief and then follow the design process of investigation, generation of designs, and production of the piece and finally evaluate how well your product solves the problem.
+In this subject, you will work collaboratively in groups to help solve a PDT problem in our school community.
+For example, the library might need a bookstand, a lamp or chessboard; a charity or community group might need a product to assist community members; or a new outdoor piece of furniture or game for the schoolyard.
+In your group, you will then write a design brief, then follow the design process of investigation, generation of designs, and production of the piece, and finally evaluate how well your product solves the problem.

 You will have access to a range of materials such as timber, plastics, fabric, cardboard, metals, recyclable materials and LED lights.
 You will also have the opportunity to use equipment including 3D printers, CNC Routers, laser cutters, sewing machines and basic hand tools.
 You will also investigate design on a global scale and the social and environmental impact of design.

-The Design processes How to use a range of equipment Sketching and drawing Finishing techniques Materials construction techniques Sustainability
+The Design processesSketching and drawingMaterials construction techniques How to use a range of equipment Finishing techniques Sustainability -- --